Translation commentary on Esther 7:1-2

 -or-

-but to save it (Good News Translation)
+turn to me, says God (Good News Translation)

 © 2020 by SIL International®